-Over the years, staff have received a significant number of complaints by residents of mobile home parks concerning the allowable 5% maximum space rent increases under the current adopted Ordinance.
-These complaints have suggested that 5%, when instituted annually and compounded year over year, are unreasonable and not related to increases in a park owner's operating costs.
+Over the years, staff has received a significant number of complaints by residents of mobile home parks concerning the allowable 5% maximum space rent increases under the current adopted Ordinance.
+These complaints have suggested that the 5% amount, when instituted annually and compounded year over year, is unreasonable and not related to increases in a park owner's operating costs.
+Park owners dispute these contentions.